siderolabs/talos/website/content/docs/v0.11/Bare Metal Platforms/matchbox.md

 ### Boot the Machines

-Now that we have our configuraton files in place, boot all the machines.
+Now that we have our configuration files in place, boot all the machines.
 Talos will come up on each machine, grab its' configuration file, and bootstrap itself.

 ### Bootstrap Etcd